Here are some samples of my works in graphite, charcoal, pastels, watercolours, acrylics, and oils.

 Pastels are wonderful to work with, especially on landscapes as its possible to produce moodes and rich landscapes.

-This is an example of a watercolour commission on 508 mm x 406 mm 300 gsm Not.
+This is an example of a watercolour commission on 508 mm x 406 mm 300 gsm NOT.
 The boy's grandfather commisioned the painting to begin rebuilding his portfolio of family pictures following tragically lossing of all his photographs.
-He gave me a wallet sized dogeared print to work from.
+He was a farmer in the Troodos mountains near Kakopetria, Cyprus.
+His source image was dogeared from inside an old wallet.

-I'm happy to work from photographs as long as there is enough detail.
-However there are times when a portrait can be constructed from a group of photos when the preferred image lacks detail.
+I welcome a challenge and can work from photographs as long as there is enough detail.
+Its also possible to construct from a group of photos when the preferred image lacks detail.

 Family portaits can be created by combining a group of individual images when there is not a single image available.